FAIR-biomed/fair-biomed.github.io/asntech.github.io/content/home/about.md

 +++

-Aziz Khan is a postdoctoral research fellow at the Centre for Molecular Medicine Norway (NCMM), University of Oslo, Norway.

-His primary research interests are bioinformatics, computational biology, machine learning and integrative analysis of high throughput sequencing data with an emphasis on regulatory genomics and epigenomics.
-The main focus of his recent research has been to develop computational tools and resources, and to perform integrative analysis, to understand transcriptional gene regulation.
-His long-term research goal is to develop computational methods and tools for integrative analysis of heterogeneous, high-throughput sequencing data to understand the transcriptional and epigenetic control of gene regulation in development and disease.
+I'm a postdoctoral fellow at the Centre for Molecular Medicine Norway (NCMM), University of Oslo, Norway.
+My primary research interests are gene regulation, computational biology, machine learning and integrative analysis of high throughput sequencing data with an emphasis on regulatory genomics and epigenomics.
+The main focus of my research is to develop computational methods and resources for integrative analysis of heterogeneous high-throughput sequencing data to understand the transcriptional and epigenetic control of gene regulation in development and disease.

-Apart from research, he is a strong advocate of open science, open source, open access, and the use of social media in research as a way to advance research more broadly.
+Apart from research, I am a strong advocate of open science, open source, open access, preprints, reproducible research, and the use of social media in research as a way to advance research more broadly.
+I post [preprints](https://www.biorxiv.org/search/author1%3AAziz%2BKhan%20jcode%3Abiorxiv%20numresults%3A10%20sort%3Arelevance-rank%20format_result%3Astandard), publish [open access](https://profiles.impactstory.org/u/0000-0002-6459-6224), share code freely on [GitHub](https://github.com/asntech/), and [tweet](https://twitter.com/khanaziz84) about it.